hackerschoice/hackerschoice.github.io/segfault/token/index.md

 TOKENS give you more bandwidth, processing power, storage space and allow you to log in to your Root Server when there is a contention for resources (e.g. when under attack).

-Tokens are available from the [SysCops](https://t.me/thcorg).
-Explain your project in the [channel](https://t.me/thcorg) if you like to get a TOKEN.
+TOKENS are available from the [SysCops](https://t.me/thcorg).
+Explain your project in the [channel](https://t.me/thcorg) if you need a TOKEN.
 See if the community is excited about your project.
-The SysCops notice active users and will ask you if you need a TOKEN to continue your fine work.
+The SysCops will notice your fine work and will gift you a TOKEN.
 Otherwise, if you feel confident, you may disturb a SysCop by private message (you have been warned).
-Tokens are not for sale.
-Here are a few tips how to get a Token:
+TOKENS are not for sale.
+Here are a few tips who gets a TOKEN:

  * Participate in the discussions.
  * Share your ideas, comments and concerns.